janetjoywilson/janetjoywilson.github.io/coaching.md

 ![Canoe.jjw]({{ site.url }}/images/blog/Canoe.jjw.jpg)

-## If you need a pair of fresh eyes with 30 years of publishing experience to help steer you in the right direction, I can get you back on course.
+## with 30 years of publishing experience I can steer you in the right direction

 ### for authors who want creative coaching